arabog/ALX_T_Notes/wk1/day4/Readme.md

 This lesson will introduce the following commands:
 `cp` - copy files and directories
 `mv` - move or rename files and directories
-`rm` - remove files and directories
-`rmdir or rm -r dir` - remove directories
+`rm` - remove files and directories, `rmdir or rm -r dir` - remove directories
 `mkdir` - create directories

 These five commands are among the most frequently used Linux commands.
 They are the basic commands for manipulating both files and directories.